Cloud Archiving for GDPR Compliance, Data Backup, and the Right to Be Forgotten

 One prevailing opinion is the following: backup archiving systems are designed to allow file-level search and actions quickly so the deletion of PI in an archive should be almost immediate, while the CCPA amendment addressing PI deletion on backup tapes could be read in two different ways.
 Does the amendment assume PI deletion the next time the backup system is used – which will be daily for most companies?
 Or does it mean that the next time a specific backup tape is used for a restoration?

 Gartner Research looks at the question of deleting PI from archives and backups by dividing it up into proactive remediation and retroactive remediation stages.
-Active and archive record with PI should be deleted immediately while backups should be handled in a retroactive manner i.e., as backup tapes with specific PI are used for data restoration, only then is the requested PI removed from the tape.
+Active and archive records with PI should be deleted immediately while backups should be handled in a retroactive manner i.e., as backup tapes with specific PI are used for data restoration, only then is the requested PI removed from the tape.
 This retroactive PI deletion process does not seem to meet the true intent of the right to be forgotten however it does take into account the actual technical issues with backup tape PI deletion.
 Again, the various regulatory authorities will need to address this soon.

 A second issue revolves around how to delete a specific piece of PI from all backup tapes on which it is potentially stored.
 To address this ongoing question, let’s go back to basics and review what a backup and archive actually are and the differences between them.